kervi/doc/source/actions.rst

 Asynchronous action call
 ------------------------

-It is possible to call an action asynchronously if your don't want to wait for the action to finish execution.
+It is possible to call an action asynchronously if you don't want to wait for the action to finish execution.
 Just set the keyword argument run_async to true.

 .. code:: python